astronomer/docs/learn/kubepod-operator.md

 4. Make sure your default credentials include a valid and active key for your username.
 See [Programmatic access](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys).

 5. Make a copy of `~/.aws/credentials` and `~/.aws/config` available to your Airflow environment.
-If you run Airflow using the Astro CLI, create a new directory called `.aws` in the `include` folder of your Astro project and copy both files into it.
+If you run Airflow using the Astro CLI, see [Authenticate to cloud services](https://docs.astronomer.io/astro/cli/authenticate-to-clouds?tab=aws#prerequisites) for steps to mount these credentials to your local Airflow environment.

 6. [Create a new EKS cluster](https://docs.aws.amazon.com/eks/latest/userguide/create-cluster.html) and assign the newly created role to it.